FelixBuchele/mesh-voronoi/README.md

 Computational cost increases with:
 - the number of Voronoi cells,
 - the geometric complexity of the input mesh.

-The construction scales approximately quadratically with the number of cells.
+The computation time scales approximately quadratically with the number of cells.
 Boolean clipping on complex meshes can be slow.

 The code may fail on non-watertight or degenerate meshes.
 Best practice: repair your meshes (e.g. in PrusaSlicer) before using this script.